 Older research (predominantly in transgenic mouse models with MND-causing SOD1 mutations) has raised the possibility of two phases of microglial activation: an earlier phase prior to symptom onset in which microglia express more genes historically associated with anti-inflammatory processes, followed by a later phase associated more so with expression of pro-inflammatory factors with the disease progression44,113–116.

-However, transcriptional studies using the same model have had conflicting results, with microglia expressing molecules classically associated with both anti and pro-inflammatory functions throughout disease.
+However, transcriptional studies using the same model have had conflicting results, with microglia expressing molecules classically associated with both anti- and pro-inflammatory functions throughout disease.
 Flow cytometry and RNA sequencing of microglia from mSOD1G93A mouse spinal cord over different disease time points have revealed simultaneous upregulation of pro-inflammatory genes such as TNF-α, IL-1β, and receptors for IFNs, and NOX2 , as well anti-inflammatory genes such as Insulin Growth Factor-1, Progranulin and DAP12 / TYROBP 45.
 These microglia significantly differed in phenotype to those WT microglia stimulated with LPS, indicating a disease specific profile.

-In comparison, RT-qPCR characterisation of microglia from mSOD1G93A rat spinal cord did not find microglial activation in the presymptomatic stages of disease28.
+In comparison, RT-qPCR characterisation of microglia from mSOD1G93A rat spinal cord did not find microglial activation in the pre-symptomatic stages of disease28.
 However, at disease onset and late stage disease, mSOD1 microglia showed a simultaneous upregulation of galectin and osteopontin, factors involved in macrophage activation and chemotaxis, which have been observed as being both neurotoxic and trophic, and Vascular Endothelial Growth Factor (VEGF) a pro-survival factor.
 This was accompanied by the concomitant downregulation of the classic pro-inflammatory marker TNF-α, and anti-inflammatory/ trophic markers BDNF, IL-6 and arginase-1.

 The same study found microglial function to vary according to location28: microglia from the cortex, brain stem and the cervical, thoracic and lumbar spinal cord regions were compared.
 The above differences were only seen in the spinal cord, but not in cortical regions.
 However, the cortical region where microglia were sampled was not described.
 It is thus possible that either unaffected cortices (such as occipital cortex) rather than the motor cortex were sampled, or total brain which may ‘dilute’ subtle changes.
 These differences in microglial transcriptome indicate microglial function may vary with both anatomical region and disease stage.
 This and other studies49,50 establish that the inflammatory environment, and the inflammatory response to disease differs between regions.
 It is thus important that the anatomical location is clearly defined when performing such studies in MND.
 It is also useful to consider more than one CNS region in such research.